On the Jacobs-de Leeuw-Glicksberg decomposition for representations of semigroups: The almost weakly stable part of the JdLG-decomposition

 It is clear that (iv) implies (iii).
-To see that (iii) implies (iv), we recall that (iii) is equivalent to (i), and (i) is independent of the choice of $m$.
-In particular, if (iii) holds for a particular left-invariant mean, then (iii) holds for all left-invariant means, which yields (iv).
+To see that (iii) implies (iv), it suffices to recall that $d_*\le m$ for any left-invariant mean.

 Now let us assume that $(S,\lambda)$ admits a left-F\o lner net $\mathcal{F} = (F_i)_{i \in I}$.
-We observe that $g(s) := |\langle \pi_s\xi,x^\prime\rangle|^p$ is in $W(S)$.
-For each $m \in \mathcal{M}(\mathcal{F})$, $m$ restricts to the unique bi-invariant mean on $W(s)$, so the value of $m(g)$ is independent of the choice of $m$, hence
+We observe that $\phi(s) := |\langle \pi_s\xi,x^\prime\rangle|^p$ is in $W(S)$.
+For each $m \in \mathcal{M}(\mathcal{F})$, $m$ restricts to the unique bi-invariant mean on $W(S)$, so the value of $m(\phi)$ is independent of the choice of $m$, hence

 In particular, the limit in the left hand side of \eqref{AveragesExistEquation} exists.
-Recalling that if (ii) holds for a particular left-invariant mean then it holds for all left-invariant means, we see that (ii) is equivalent to (v).
+We recall that (ii) is equivalent to (i), and (i) is independent of the choice of $m$.
+In particular, if (ii) holds for a particular left-invariant mean, then (ii) holds for all left-invariant means, which shows that (ii) is equivalent to (v).
 Similarly, we see that (iii) is equivalent to (vi).

 It is clear that (vii) implies (vi).
-To see that (vi) implies (vii), it suffices to observe that (vi) is equivalent to (i), so if (vi) holds for a particular left-F\o lner sequence $\mathcal{F}$, then (vi) holds for every left-F\o lner sequence $\mathcal{F}$.
+To see that (vi) implies (vii), first note that, as above, the limit